martinmalmgren/martinmalmgren.github.io/index.md

 ### February 1

 The Finnish Cultural Foundation has given generous support to the upcoming plans of the [Key Discoveries](https://www.facebook.com/keydiscoveries/) initiative.
 A festival full of surprises is in the planning for late May - stay tuned for details!
+The festival has also received support from the Swedish Cultural Foundation and Musiikkin Edistämissäätiö.

 ## 2017